-Episode 32: How to Use Google Jamboard during Morning Meeting – EdTech Classroom
+Episode 42: Teacher Spring Cleaning: How to Organize Your Google Drive – EdTech Classroom

 Maddie: Hi everyone, and welcome to Episode 4 of the EdTech Classroom Podcast.
 Today we have our very first interview with my friend and edtech expert Andrew Bannish.